ts-taiye/raw-sql-migrate/docs/index.md

 ## Config
 In order to use migrate api use should make an instance of Config class found in raw_sql_migrate package.
-By default one config instance is created in raw_sql_migrate.__init__.py module which try to load options from raw_sql_migrate.yaml in your project root.
+By default one config instance is created in init module which tries to load options from raw_sql_migrate.yaml in your project root.
 Still you can create config based on yaml file located in another directory.
-To do it:
+Usage:
 ```python
 from raw_sql_migrate import Config
 config = Config().init_from_file(path_to_file)